Goji-P2P/slate/source/includes/_investors.md

 Migrates an existing investor onto the Goji system.

 <aside class="notice">
-The required <code>migrationDetails</code> allows the platform to provide an existing investor client ID where applicable and provide the diligence status as agreed with Goji before migration takes place.
+The required <code>migrationDetails</code> allows the platform to provide an existing investor ID where applicable and provide the diligence status as agreed with Goji before migration takes place.
 </aside>

 ### Request